MikeTaylor/palaeo-baromount/notes/2024-11-29--call-with-peter-may/notes.md

 > "Some missing bones, including the left scapula and tibia, were sculpted based on their right-sided counterparts."
 Which others, and which just used from the Carnegie _Diplodocus_?
 Can we know?

 Peter was the only sculptor at RCI at this time, and does not sculpting anything except the metacarpals mentioned above.
-So we thnk the quote from the current manuscript is incorrect, and all the missing bones were filled in with corresponding bones from the Carnegie _Diplodocus_ (supplied by Dinolab, inc., created from the molds they had taken from the Concrete _Diplodocus_ of Vernal).
+So we think the quote from the current manuscript is incorrect, and all the missing bones were filled in with corresponding bones from the Carnegie _Diplodocus_ (supplied by Dinolab, inc., created from the molds they had taken from the Concrete _Diplodocus_ of Vernal).

 Jack McIntosh had inventoried the AMNH 6341 _Barosaurus_ material and ordered missing bones as casts from Dinolab, but we have not been able to find anything about this order in McIntosh's notes.